 This course covers the main procedural issues arising in international legal proceedings.
 Disputes before the bodies examined in General Course 1 may give rise to similar issues in practice, such as objections to jurisdiction and admissibility, applicable law, provisional measures, equal treatment, evidence, and enforcement.
 This course reviews the treatment of these issues in case law, and in so doing encourages comparisons and contrasts among international dispute settlement mechanisms.
 By critically appraising both conceptual and pragmatic aspects of these proceedings, students prepare to apply a wealth of knowledge in legal practice.

-Professor, University of Geneva; Director, MIDS; Co-Director, CIDS
+Professor, University of Geneva; Director, MIDS; Director, CIDS

-Professor, University of Geneva; King’s College London; Graduate Institute; Co-Director, CIDS
+Professor, University of Geneva; King’s College London; Graduate Institute